-As I was scanning my news feed this past week, I came across this article on TrainingPeaks that gave three indicators that you are ready for a full distance Ironman.
+Scanning my news feed this past week, I came across this article on TrainingPeaks.
+It gave three indicators that you are ready for a full distance Ironman.
 To summarize:

 - Lifestyle – In essence, asking whether your family, work, and social commitments can support 15-25 hours a week of training, early bedtimes and adjusting to the stress of training.